sfmqrb/compiler/README.md

 # compiler_assignment
-The code is complete and tested without any error.
+** The code is complete and tested without any error. **

-todo:
+## todo
-  Make output identical to the expected one.
+  * Make output identical to the expected one.
-  Double check project if anything has to be fixed.
+  * Double check project if anything has to be fixed.
-  Executable code must be in compiler.py.
+  * Executable code must be in compiler.py.